MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagpostaladdress-canonical-property.md

 api_type:
 - COM
 ms.assetid: cf400713-3b42-4ee7-9dea-d52b8bf03ac3
-description: "Contains the recipient's postal address."
+description: "Contains the recipient's postal address.
+These properties are defined by the recipient and the recipient's organization."
 ---

 # PidTagPostalAddress Canonical Property